 We’re at the start of a wearable revolution.
 As smartwatches, glasses and bracelets become more popular, how we interact with those devices becomes increasingly important.

-When Google released the Glass last year, it had one eye on the Twiddler and asked us to refine and redesign it as a wireless device.
+When Google released the Glass, it had one eye on the Twiddler and asked us to refine and redesign it as a wireless device.
 They came with a list of specs that needed to be introduced to the Twiddler’s UI and the Twiddler 3 was born.